 - Give your mind a break and your body a good sweat.
 Exercise helps your brain be more creative and it kicks in your problem-solving skills.
 Not to mention, exercise helps relieve stress.
 Here are 10 Breakthrough Tips on how to reduce stress in your life.

 Practicing these training techniques over and over again will help us see lions as lambs.
-Peace and comfort in moving forward will be prevalent.
-Give’r a try.
+Give’r a try and keep moving forward.